Dave031387/DRSSoftware.EnigmaMachine/README.md

 Lamp Board(V) < (V)Plugboard(A) < (A)Rotor #1(G) < (G)Rotor #2(J) < (J)Rotor #3(G) < (G)Reflector <-|
 ```

-The value returned this time is "V" instead of the "Q" which was returned the first time.
-It was this feature that made the Enigma machine so hard to
+The value returned this time is "V" instead of the "Q" which was returned the first time even though we pressed the same key.
+It was this feature that
-crack since the cipher changed with each key press.
-One thing to note, though, is that the encrypted value can never be the same as the value that was
+made the Enigma machine so hard to crack since the cipher changed with each key press.
+One thing to note, though, is that the encrypted value can
-typed on the keyboard.
-Typing "L" on the keyboard will never result in the "L" lamp being lit up no matter how the Enigma machine was configured.
-This
+never be the same as the value that was typed on the keyboard.
+Typing "L" on the keyboard will never result in the "L" lamp being lit up no matter how
-is one of the features that eventually aided the Allies in cracking the Enigma code.
+the Enigma machine was configured.
+This is one of the features that eventually aided the Allies in cracking the Enigma code.

 ## Enigma V2 Class Library